Skip to main content Skip to main navigation Skip to search

 *AQIS Entity Identifier continues to be used in the ICS environment as it has been hard coded in the system and is unable to be changed.

+Entering the AEI identifies an offshore treatment provider and helps us monitor the effectiveness of treatments conducted offshore.
 Profiles are created in the ICS for treatment providers that are ‘suspended’, ‘under review’, ‘withdrawn’ or ‘unacceptable’.
-Where an AEI is entered for an unacceptable treatment provider that has a profile applied, the import declaration will be referred to us.
+Where an AEI is entered for a treatment provider that has an ICS profile applied, the import declaration will be referred to us.
+If the consignment has a valid treatment certificate, entering the AEI may expedite the clearance of the goods.

-If the AEI is not included on the treatment certificate, this may indicate that the treatment provider is not registered with the department.
+If the AEI is not included on the treatment certificate, this may indicate the treatment provider is not registered with the department.

 If you cannot locate the AEI on the treatment certificate: